-We make Pappu, which thick dal with different vegetables or greens.
+We make Pappu, which is a thick dal with different vegetables or greens.
 We call Rasam Chaaru.
 Kattu or Kandi Kattu or Kattu Rasam is the thin water from thick dal excess.
 We temper it with spices and serve after Pappu in a meal.

 When one gets bored of thick dal, we make a thinner version of dal which is called Pappu Charu.
 Amma has so many different ways of making this Pappu Charu.
 Today's recipe is from her collection.
 This charu is also called referred to as Roasted Charu or Vijayawada Charu.

 A typical everyday Andhra thali has Pappu, Veppudu, thin stew which will either be kattu or rasam.
 The other combination is thick vegetable curry, Chaaru along with rest.
 When we make thick Pappu, we make thin Kattu.
 We remove excess water from the thick dal, temper it with spices.
 This is Kattu.
 Pappu Pulusu is another form of thin dal.
 If you are interested in other varieties, try this Nellore Style Pappucharu.

 Today's Inguva Charu is a delicious side dish for Rice and is part of the A to Z Side Dishes, where I am doing G, H, and I this month.

 PIN This for Later!